Modern Foreign Languages

 For more detailed information about Modern Foreign Language Learning at KS3, please refer to the Year 7, 8 and 9 MFL Curriculum Booklets.

 Key Stage 3 language learning provides a vital foundation for our work at Key Stage 4.
 We run GCSE courses in French and German and have an excellent examination results record.
 Dual linguist students are able to choose 1 or 2 languages to continue with.
 Students’ listening, speaking, reading and writing skills are assessed via formal examinations at the end of Year 11.
 In preparation for this, we track student progress effectively and identify strengths and areas where students need extra support.
-Students benefit greatly from our regular afterschool MFL Clinic, where staff give up time to support students with their learning, often providing biscuits to boost levels of energy and motivation!
+Students benefit greatly from our regular afterschool MFL Clinic, where staff allocate time to support students with their learning, often providing biscuits to boost levels of energy and motivation!

 For more detailed information about Modern Foreign Language Learning at KS4, please refer to the Year 10 and 11 MFL Curriculum Booklet.